mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

-### 3.2.4: Lightweight surfaces
+### 3.2.4: Lightweight Surfaces

 Just like with curves, **RhinoCommon** defines a number of lightweight surfaces that are defined as structures.
-They can be converted to Nurbs surfaces using the **ToNurbsSurface()** method.
-They include common surfaces such as cones and spheres.
+They can be converted to NURBS surfaces using the **ToNurbsSurface()** method.
+They include common surfaces such as cones & spheres.
 Here is a list of them:

 <table class="rounded">
   <tr>
-    <th>Lightweight Surface Types </th>
+    <th>Lightweight Surface Types</th>
     <th></th>
   </tr>
   <tr>